-My inspection of the roof space was restricted to the area immediately surrounding the access hatch only.
+My inspection of the roof space was restricted to the floored area only and was generally limited to the area immediately surrounding the access hatch.
 My overall inspection was further restricted due to partial flooring and high levels of insulation materials.
 These have not been disturbed.